Scalar data¶

 # .....

-The easieast way to access data is using the brackets operator, or using the
+The easiest way to access data is using the brackets operator, or using the

 rho_max = timeseries.maximum['rho']